SAP-samples/btp-onboarding/docs/getstarted_btp_ea/docs/3_globalaccount/3_2_btp_ea_ga_manage.md

 ### Cost and Usage

 SAP BTP cockpit supports advanced usage and cost monitoring of services in your global account.
-You can compare the usage and costs of multiple services and subaccounts, see monthly trends, and drill down into subaccounts and service plans for detailed information.
+You can compare usage and costs across multiple services and subaccounts, view monthly trends, and drill down into subaccounts and service plans for detailed information.

 For more information, see [SAP Help Portal - Monitoring Usage and Consumption Costs in Your Global Account](https://help.sap.com/docs/btp/sap-business-technology-platform/monitoring-usage-and-consumption-costs-in-your-global-account?locale=en-US&version=LATEST)

 <br>